PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 The chemical reactions that we have considered earlier in this course are **irreversible**, meaning they can only proceed in one direction.
 For example, in the prologue's reaction-diffusion model for [Turing patterns](prologue/animals), we had the reaction *A* + 2*B* → 3*B*, which we conceptualized as two predators eating a prey and reproducing.
 But we did not have the reverse reaction 3*B* → *A* + 2*B*.

 To model ligand-receptor dynamics, we will use a **reversible** reaction that proceeds continuously in both directions at possibly different rates.
 If a ligand collides with a receptor, then there is some probability that the two molecules will bond into a complex.
 But at the same time, in any unit of time, there is also some probability that a bound receptor-ligand complex will **dissociate** into two separate molecules.
-We will discuss the details what makes two molecules more likely to bond in a future module, but for now, we will assert that the more suited a receptor is to a ligand, the higher the bonding rate and the lower the dissociation rate.
+In a future module, we will discuss the biochemical details underlying what makes two molecules more or less likely to bond, but for now, we assert that the more suited a receptor is to a ligand, the higher the bonding rate and the lower the dissociation rate.

 Why should ligand-receptor bonding be reversible?
 First, surface receptors are typically complicated molecules, and it would be costly to an organism if it needed to keep reproducing these molecules rather than sometimes releasing bound ligands.
-Second, if complexes dissociate, then a brief signal will not be detected by an organism indefinitely; we will say more about how the cell responds to a changing concentration of ligand over time soon.
+Second, if complexes dissociate, then a brief signal will not be detected by an organism indefinitely; we will say more about how the cell responds to a *changing* concentration of ligand soon.

 For now, we will start building a model of ligand-receptor dynamics.
-We will represent the receptor molecule by *T*, the ligand molecule by *L*, and the bound complex as *TL*.
+We denote the receptor molecule by *T*, the ligand molecule by *L*, and the bound complex as *TL*.
 We have the **forward reaction** *T* + *L* → *TL*, which takes place at some rate *k*<sub>bind</sub>, and the **reverse reaction** *TL* → *T* + *L*, which takes place at some rate *k*<sub>dissociate</sub>.
 If we start with a free floating supply of *T* and *L* molecules, what will happen?

 *TL* will initially be formed quickly at the expense of the free-floating *T* and *L* molecules; the reverse reaction will not occur because of the lack of *TL* complexes.
 As the concentration of *TL* grows and the concentrations of  *T* and *L* decrease, the rate of increase in *TL* will slow.
 Eventually, the number of *TL* complexes being formed by the forward reaction will balance the number of *TL* complexes being split apart by the reverse reaction.
 At this point, called a **steady state** or **equilibrium**, the concentration of all particles will stabilize.